MusicDataset/md_homepage/content/musics/p/PreludeandFugueinAMinorS.462,1(2)-Johann Sebastian Bach _ Franz Liszt.md

 ---
-title: Johann Sebastian Bach _ Franz Liszt - Prelude and Fugue in A Minor S.462/1 (2)
+title: Prelude and Fugue in A Minor S.462/1 (2)
 description: This is the description for Prelude and Fugue in A Minor S.462/1 by Johann Sebastian Bach _ Franz Liszt
 composers: [Johann Sebastian Bach _ Franz Liszt]
 periods: [Baroque]